easeaico/pulse-go/docs/Methodology/BloodChemistryMethodology.md

 Validation - Resting Physiologic State
 --------------------------------------
-Published values from the literature were compared to the engine output to perform a quantitative validation of the blood chemistry resting physiology.
-Table 1 shows the validation results.
+Published values from the literature were compared to the engine output to perform a quantitative validation of the blood chemistry resting physiology. @tableref {BloodChemistryRestingValidation} shows the validation results.
 The validation is specified with a color coding system, with green indicating a less than 10% error, yellow indicating a less than 30% error, and red indicating a greater than 30% error when comparing the engine output to the published values.
 All references are noted in the table.

 <center>
-*Table 1.
-Results of the resting physiology validation of the Blood Chemistry System.*
+*@tabledef {BloodChemistryRestingValidation} Results of the resting physiology validation of the Blood Chemistry System.*
 </center>

 <b>Standard Male</b>